On images of Mori dream spaces: Amplifications

-holds. \end{theo} \begin{proof} By taking suitable small $\bq$-factorizations of $X$ and $Y$, the morphism lifts to the one between ordinary MDSs.
-Thus we can reduce the problem to our original Theorem \ref{fans}. \end{proof}
+\end{theorem} \begin{proof} By taking suitable small $\bQ$-factorizations of $X$ and $Y$, the morphism lifts to the one between $\bQ$-factorial Mori dream spaces.
+Thus we can reduce the problem to our original \pref{th:fans}. \end{proof}